jameshanlon/jameshanlon.github.io/content/silicon-infra.md

     unless absolutely necessary; and
     (3) can be non-deterministic in that rerunning a job with the same set of inputs produces a different output.

+- **Tape out**.
+When a design is released for manufacture (known in the industry as a *tape out*), there are typically high non-recoverable expenses associated with setting up the processes and a long lead time in receiving a (hopefully) working device.
+There are two implications of this situation:
+    (1) chip tape outs precludes incremental releases, for example to fix trivial bugs, and therefore means that the confidence in the correct functionality of the design must be very high;
+    (2) post tape out, the design source code is effectively frozen forever more for the purposes of debug and analysis.

 Despite these differences, many of the techniques and tools from software engineering can readily be applied to ASIC development, particularly to manage